-This summer promises to be another record-breaker in the city.
+This summer could be another record-breaker in the city.
 How do you dress in style?
-Here is a guide to the fabrics, styles and brands that will keep you classy and comfy on the steamiest nights.
+Here is a guide to the fabrics and styles that will keep you classy and comfy on the steamiest nights.

 By Stacia Friedman

 Model Anna Cleveland, daughter of ’70s supermodel Pat Cleveland, in a flowing caftan; Hellessy and Ralph Lauren on the runway for Summer 2017.

 Whether you are full-figured or slender, avoid form-fitting clothes in favor of flowing, breezy styles that allow air to circulate between your skin and the fabric.
 Stay away from clingy knits even if they are 100% cotton.
 The under-30 set may wear black or white leggings under tunic tops, but don’t even think about it!
 Your legs need to breathe.
 Off-the-shoulder, cold-shoulder and halter looks are ideal.
 So are ankle-length, gauzy peasant skirts.
 Trade in your pencil skirt for an A-line wrap or flowing handkerchief-hemmed maxi.
 Chuck your blazer, cardigan and jean jacket for a hip-skimming or maxi kimono.

 Pack away your tight jeans for Fall and switch to wide-leg, loose-fitting Levi’s, lightweight chambray or flared linen cropped pants with side slits.
 Look for adjustable draw-string waists.
 Or better yet, stick with loose silhouettes that skim your figure rather than bind you.
 (Note: None of the women in Gaugin’s tropical paintings wear suits!)